rach7777/monax-may/source/images/logos/external/README.md

-### Updating logo files here
+### Updating logo files found here
 From the 'external' directory run:

 ```bash
 ./conv.sh original/*
 ```

-This will generated resized transparent png logos in external/site
+This will generate resized transparent png logos in the directory external/site